phanxipang/peak/README.md

 ## Usage

-See the [documentation](https://jenky.github.io/atlas) usage instructions.
+See the [documentation](https://jenky.github.io/atlas) for detailed installation and usage instructions.

 ## Testing